 This website provides useful information and demonstrates the university's commitment to accountability, transparency and open communication with students, parents, legislators, the public, and all stakeholders.
 On this website, you will easily find:

-- for each undergraduate classroom course offered for credit by the institution, a syllabus and a curriculum vita for the instructor of record;
+- for each undergraduate classroom course offered for credit by the institution, a syllabus and a curriculum vitae for the instructor of record;

 - for each academic department, a departmental budget report;